GravesendNeckRoad/sell-thru-durable-ETL/README.txt

     Considerations:
         -Maximum date range for any report in this API is 31 days.
 For longer ranges, run in loops

+        -To run for just 1 of your accounts, modify ACCOUNTS_LIST env-var to contain only that 1 account

         -This class uses `DefaultAzureCredential` authentication, so ensure your managed identities are in order